Amir-manzouri/Stretching-of-myocardial-sample/Theory and Formulation.md

 ## 1. Introduction

-This document details the theoretical framework and formulations used in simulating active contraction of ventricular muscle samples.
-The finite element method, implemented through the OpenCMISS software package, serves as the primary computational tool for this biomechanical modeling.
+This document details the theoretical framework and formulations used in simulating the active contraction of ventricular muscle samples (unit cube).

 ## 2. Uniaxial Extension of a Unit Cube